eliasjlara/PUM-04/README.md

 ### Approve a pull request
 So, someone has asked you to review a pull request... well, don't worry.
 Here is a guide on how to do it step by step.
 1. First off, reviewing a pr isn't anything special, you simply want to check that all the code that the author wants to merge into main looks good.
 The simplest way to check is using the `Files changed` tab on the pr page.
-When actually checking the code, there is no specific way to do this so go ahead and do it in what ever way is best for you, BUT be thorough, we don't want any errors in main just because you approved the pull request without looking!
+When actually checking the code, there is no specific way to do this so go ahead and do it in what ever way is best for you, BUT, be thorough, we don't want any errors in main just because you approved the pull request without looking!
 2. If there are any comments you want to add:
    - The simplest way to add a comment is to click the line where you have a comment and then simply write the comment and post it.
    - After the author of the pull request has changed or answered your comments, and it now looks good to you, press the `resolve conversation` button to "remove" the comment.